 The SSA community expressed a need for a high-quality, rapid publication research journal featuring short-form articles (six published pages max.)
 Lengthier articles which dive into more depth will be steered to SRL and BSSA, thus ensuring that SSA offers seismologists high-quality options to publish a wide variety of research in multiple article types.

-How will TSR manage ‘rapid peer review’ and still maintain high-quality?
+How does TSR manage ‘rapid peer review’ and still maintain high-quality?

 SSA has an established reputation for scientific excellence and works closely with authors and reviewers to publish only high-quality research.
-TSR will honor this approach.
-To ensure the quality of research cannot be compromised by rapid peer review, TSR will only consider original articles that are within scope and generally meet the following parameters publishing articles of about six typeset pages:
+TSR honors this approach.
+To ensure the quality of research cannot be compromised by rapid peer review, TSR only considers original articles that are within scope and generally meet the following parameters publishing articles of about six typeset pages: